-&lt;sup>11 Care in a hospital that requires admission as inpatient and requires an overnight stay.
+&lt;sup>12 Care in a hospital that requires admission as inpatient and requires an overnight stay.

-Missed Exam Reason Exam 1 Exam 2 Exam 3 Exam 4 Final Unavoidable Condition The student's grade on Exam 2 will be used for both Exam 1 and Exam 2.
+Missed Exam Reason Exam 1 Exam 2 Exam 3 Exam 4 Clinical Judgment Exam Final Unavoidable Condition The student's grade on Exam 2 will be used for both Exam 1 and Exam 2.
 The student's grade on Exam 3 will be used for both Exam 2 and Exam 3.
 The student's grade on Exam 4 will be used for both Exam 3 and Exam 4.
 The student's grade on the Final exam will be used for both Exam 4 and the Final.
+Clinical Judgment Exam will be made up during the break week or the first week of class of the next term (as determined by Jersey College).
 Final exam will be made up during the break week or the first week of class of the next term (as determined by Jersey College).
-All Other Reasons The student's grade on Exam 2 will be used for both Exam 1 and Exam 2 with a 10% deduction on Exam 1.14 The student's grade on Exam 3 will be used for both Exam 2 and Exam 3 with a 10% deduction on Exam 2.
+15 All Other Reasons The student's grade on Exam 2 will be used for both Exam 1 and Exam 2 with a 10% deduction on Exam 1.
+The student's grade on Exam 3 will be used for both Exam 2 and Exam 3 with a 10% deduction on Exam 2.
 The student's grade on Exam 4 will be used for both Exam 3 and Exam 4 with a 10% deduction on Exam 3.
 The student's grade on the Final exam will be used for both Exam 4 and the Final with a 10% deduction on Exam 4.
+Student will receive a grade of 0% on the Clinical Judgment Exam.
 Student will receive a grade of 0% on the Final.